Skip to Content

 The doctoral program typically includes coursework in anatomy and physiology of the auditory system, diagnostic evaluation, treatment and rehabilitation techniques, hearing aid technology, research methods, and professional ethics.

-Additionally, aspiring audiologists must complete a supervised clinical externship to gain hands-on experience in assessing and managing patients with hearing and balance disorders.
+Aspiring audiologists must complete a supervised clinical externship to gain hands-on experience in assessing and managing patients with hearing and balance disorders.
 After completing their doctoral degree, audiologists must obtain state licensure or certification to practice independently.

 What is a certified audiologist?

 Since 2010 the qualification required to become a hearing aid dispenser is a foundation degree in audiology so you may see the letters Fd Sc Aud after the name.
 In any case, the hearing aid dispenser needs to be registered with the HCPC and the registration details can be found on the HCPC website.
-In fact, our founder and owner, Paul Harrison was on the BSHAA Council between 2015-2020.
+Our founder and owner, Paul Harrison was on the BSHAA Council between 2015-2020.

 Are audiologists regulated?